-Welcome to Help me, Help my Child, the site that can offer you answers to your worries about your children.
-Sometimes you just need to hear someone else’s ideas, to have someone else confirm your thinking, to check what you might do next.
-Because we know how child development usually progresses, we know when things are unusual.
+Welcome to Help me Help my Child, Ruth Coppard offer answers to your worries about your children.
+It often helps hearing someone else’s ideas, to confirm your thinking and check what you might do next.
+We understand how children develop and when things are unusual.

-Our children are a source of endless delight, lovable, beautiful small people for whom we would die; we watch them grow, we cherish them, we teach them and we worry for them.
-At first the worries are fairly simple – the baby stays in one place, and we try to make sure that he has enough to eat and drink, stays well and sleeps enough – then parents can sleep enough too.
+Our children are a source of endless delight, we would die for them.
+Watching them grow, we cherish, teach and worry about them.
+Initially, the worries are simple – the baby stays in one place.
+We make sure he eats, drinks, stays well and sleeps enough – then parents sleep enough too.

-But we all want to be the best parents we can be, and we look for answers.
-It used to be that there was always someone to hand – extended family, Nanny, the Doctor.
-But now, to whom can we refer?
-And if we don’t get help, what might happen?
-Remember, you are the expert on your child; you know best what makes him or her happy, what helps him or her to learn, what he or she finds distressing.
-I am the ‘expert’ on child development, education and child rearing, or at least a psychologist with the experience of an awful lot of families.
-Together we can do a wonderful job to help you maximize your child’s potential and happiness.
+We all want to be the best parents possible, and need answers.
+Once there was always someone to hand – extended family, Nanny or Doctor.
+If there’s no one to ask now, what might happen?
+Remember, you are the expert on your child; you know best what makes them happy, helps them learn, what they find distressing.
+Ruth Coppard the ‘expert’ on child development, education and child rearing, a psychologist experienced in helping many families.
+Together we can do a wonderful job supporting you maximize your child’s potential and happiness.

-Ruth Reinstein has over thirty years experience in educational and child psychology and is currently concentrating on publishing.
-Ruth had a high media profile.
-She was the child and educational psychology expert on the WellBeing cable television channel.
-Ruth was used extensively by the BBC 1 news programmes and Richard and Judy when they were on Channel 4, BBC Radios 1, 4 and 5 as well as by numerous local radio stations and continues to be so.
+Ruth Coppard has over thirty years experience in educational and child psychology and is currently concentrating on publishing.
+Ruth also had a high media profile.
+Furthermore she was the child and educational psychology expert on the WellBeing cable television channel.
+In addition Ruth was used extensively by the BBC 1 news programmes and Richard and Judy when they were on Channel 4, BBC Radios 1, 4 and 5 as well as by numerous local radio stations and continues to be so.
 Articles, quotes and advice regularly appeared in a wide variety of newspapers and magazines including The Times, the Guardian, the Sun, the Mirror, the Telegraph,the Daily Mail, Saga magazine and That’s Life.
 She is the Psychologist recommended by the B.P.S. to represent Child Psychology in the pull-out on Psychology featured in Top Santé.

 Because I am no longer in daily practice, I am not using my blog as much.
 And it is becoming more a [one-sided] discussion of current concerns, than case-notes